Coming into the town of Derby the entrance says it all ‘historic past - exciting future’.

 Dorset Council engaged with the best to design and build the trails - World Trail was the only choice.
 Owned by Glenn Jacobs World Trail is a world leader in trail construction and design, designing and constructing many of Australia's best trails.

-To date World Trail has built over 85km of purpose-built mountain bike trails in both the Derby and Weldborough area, with a further 30km to join late 2018.
+To date World Trail has built over 125km of purpose-built mountain bike trails with options to suit all skill levels in both the Derby and Weldborough area.

 The philosophy behind Derby was simple - build them and they will come.